Daredevil season 1: Filming

-Visual effects
+Visual effects and editing

 Visual effects for the series were completed by the New York studio Shade VFX; Daredevil featured over 1000 visual effect shots.
 Executive visual effects supervisor Bryan Goswin explained that the company's work included the creation of digital doubles when stunts were not safe for actors or stunt doubles, as well as blood-hits and wounds, with "a lot of support to the idea of the violence and gore that happens in Daredevil" given to differentiate the series from other Marvel projects, and to try to set the series in a "more realistic and dark place, the real streets of New York."

 One shot created by Shade VFX is when the audience sees Matt Murdock's "vision" – the way that he "sees" using his other heightened senses.
 On why this was only used once in the season, DeKnight explained that it had in fact been budgeted to appear several more times, with the effect actually completed at least twice more for the season.
 It was removed for several reasons, including to avoid taking away the specialty of it, and to maintain the crime drama tone of the series.
 One instance where it would have been used again was in "Stick", where the audience would have seen how Murdock saw Stick as he threw keys at him, and then when he is older and Stick throws fighting sticks at him and his senses are more refined.
 In that case, the effect was not finished on time.
 Another instance was in "The Ones We Leave Behind" when Murdock comes across a Chinese worker and realizes that he has been blinded.
 The final use of the effect was going to be in "Daredevil" when the camera pushes in on Page's reaction Murdock telling her that they can work together.
 Here, the effect was hiding all of the nuances in her expression, so it was decided that it would be better to remove it.

+Editing for the season was done by Jonathan Chibnall.